joonaspaakko/Photoshop-file-versions-script/README.md

    * Older versions were tested in CS3 and CS6, but at this point so many changes have been made that I can't guarantee it works in older versions.
 I would assume it works in CS6.
 * You can always just press enter when you get the description prompt if you don't feel like adding one.
 * If you forget the shortcut you set in Photoshop, you can check it at `File > Scripts > Photoshop File Versions`
+* Previous name was: Auto Save PSD.jsx but this new name seems more fitting as it's less about automatic saving and more about intentionally saving file versions.

 ## How to use